-Meet Solomon Sadiq, Charlie Bennett, Prentice Boyce, Silva Ibukunoluwa, Paola Gagliardi, Kemi Onitolo, students on BA Fashion; and Jasmine Hodgkins, BA Fashion Communication.
+Meet Solomon Sadiq, Charlie Bennett, Prentice Boyce, Silva Ibukunoluwa, Paola Gagliardi and Kemi Onitolo, students on BA Fashion, and Jasmine Hodgkins, BA Fashion Communication.

-The students joined the CSM Fashion Programme in 22/23 and are supported with scholarships from The Capri Holdings Foundation, covering all tuition, maintenance costs and placement-related expenses.
+The students joined the Central Saint Martins Fashion Programme in 22/23 and are supported with scholarships from The Capri Holdings Foundation for the Advancement of Diversity in Fashion, that cover all tuition, maintenance costs and placement-related expenses.

-The scholarships are part of Capri Holdings pledge to advance equality and promote long-term change in the fashion industry.
-We are very grateful for this support for students from backgrounds and communities that are under-represented at Central Saint Martins.
+We are very grateful for the support of the Capri Holdings Foundation for the opportunity provided to students from backgrounds and communities that are under-represented at Central Saint Martins.

-Solomon, Prentice, Silva, Paola, Charlie, Kemi and Jasmine share thoughts and experiences, almost a year into their personal and creative journeys at CSM.
+We spoke to Solomon, Prentice, Silva, Paola, Charlie, Kemi and Jasmine about their thoughts and experiences one year into their personal and creative journeys at CSM.

 As my first year at CSM draws to a close, I feel like I have grown into my place here.
 I no longer feel like an imposter in unfamiliar territory.
 I feel the most confident I have ever felt about my voice as a designer.
 The university has stretched my boundaries and at times been testing but I feel as though every time I fall down I get up stronger.
 I am so grateful to have met so many inspiring creative people.
 I am never short of motivation surrounded by their skill and drive.
 I feel safe and heard in a community where people nurture each others’ talents.